joelbreit/Notes/Programming/Networking/HTTP Notes.md

 57. **414**: URI Too Long - The URI requested by the client is longer than the server is willing to interpret
 58. **415**: Unsupported Media Type - The request has a media type which the server or resource does not support
 59. **416**: Range Not Satisfiable - The client has asked for a portion of the file, but the server cannot supply that portion
-60. **417**: Expectation Failed - The server cannot meet the requirements of the Expect request-header field
+60. **417**: Expectation Failed - The server cannot meet the requirements of the Expect request-header field e.g. the client asked for 100-continue
 61. **418**: I'm a teapot - (an old April Fools' joke) Returned by teapots requested to brew coffee
 62. **421**: Misdirected Request - The request was directed at a server that is not able
 63. **422**: Unprocessable Entity - The request was well-formed but was unable to be followed due to logic errors in the data